SwissLife-OSS/Confix/README.md

 Subprojects define unique project configurations, including their custom components, repositories, and component providers.
 By default, a subproject inherits the configuration from the parent project, hence any unwanted inherited features should be specifically disabled.
 It's essential to always specify the complete configuration, with the `name` property being a mandatory requirement.

-Moreover, subprojects can be configured in the `.confixrc` or `.confix.repository` files, allowing global definition of subprojects that are then inherited into the `.confix.project` file.
+Moreover, subprojects can be configured in the `.confixrc` or `.confix.solution` files, allowing global definition of subprojects that are then inherited into the `.confix.project` file.

 One practical application of this feature could be in scenarios where a common configuration pattern for Helm charts exists.
 A subproject can be defined for this purpose, and then applied across all your projects.